LittrellG/LittrellG/README.md

 Hey, I’m @LittrellG

-I am a full stack developer for a consulting firm based in the DFW area of Texas.
+I am a full stack developer for a large technology firm with sites across the United States.
 Prior to my full stack experience, I worked as a simulation and tactical application developer.

-My Github profile doesn't have many projects in it at the moment, but that's mainly due to my schedule in the past.
+My Github profile doesn't have many public projects in it at the moment, but that's primarily due to how much I involve myself at work and my past academic work that I cannot post publicly.
+I have a few private repos that I can display if requested.
-I was working to transition from Aerospace Engineering to Software Engineering and spent a lot of time on school.
-I just finished up my Masters of Science in Computer Science with Georgia Tech, and I'm ready to build up my personal projects.

 Feel free to connect with me on LinkedIn @ https://www.linkedin.com/in/gerardlittrell18/ Or checkout my website @ https://gerardjlittrell.com/